 Interface and Features

 Even if your computer has great components and can complete tasks with no delays, a laggy trackpad or a cramped keyboard will make it a pain to use.
 We used all the models we tested extensively, from typing in Google Docs to dragging around cells in Google Sheets, in order to identify any annoyance that would pop up both in the short and long term.
 With touchscreens becoming almost standard on Chromebooks, we also considered touchscreen responsiveness under this metric.

 The Google Pixelbook and the Samsung Pro provided the best user experiences of all the models we tested, sharing the top score of 9 out of 10 in our interface metric.
 Both these machines have full-sized keyboards with good feel, responsive trackpads and touchscreens, and styluses that greatly expand the usability of the touchscreen interface.
 We would give the Samsung's stylus just a slight edge over the Pixelbook's simply because the laptop itself has a slot to store the stylus in.
-The Pixelbook stylus must be carried separately and costs an extra $100.
+The Pixelbook stylus must be both carried and purchased separately.
 Overall both of these machines offer excellent interfaces and all the bells and whistles one could want.